cgrates/cgrates/docs/tutorial.rst

 cgr-sessionmanager
 ~~~~~~~~~~~~~~~~~~

 Session manager connects and monitors the freeswitch server issuing API request to other CGRateS components.
 It can run in standalone mode for minimal system configuration.
+It logs the calls information to a postgres database in order to be used by the mediator tool.

 ::